Transcatheter Aortic Valve Implantation

 What happens during TAVI?

-Methods may vary, depending on your condition and your doctor's practices.
-Talk with
+Methods may vary, depending on your condition and your healthcare provider's practices.

-your doctor about what to expect.
-Generally, a TAVI procedure follows this process:
+Talk with your provider about what to expect.
+Generally, a TAVI procedure follows

 You will need to remove any jewelry or other objects that may interfere with the procedure.